lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Cipher Suites

-Cipher suite number 0 (AES-CCM-16-64-128, SHA-256, X25519, EdDSA, Ed25519, AES-CCM-16-64-128, SHA-256) is mandatory to implement.
+For many constrained IoT devices it is problematic to support more than one cipher suite.
+Existing devices can be expected to support either ECDSA or EdDSA.
+To enable as much interoperability as we can reasonably achieve, less constrained devices SHOULD implement both cipher suite 0 (AES-CCM-16-64-128, SHA-256, X25519, EdDSA, Ed25519, AES-CCM-16-64-128, SHA-256) and cipher suite 2 (AES-CCM-16-64-128, SHA-256, P-256, ES256, P-256, AES-CCM-16-64-128, SHA-256).
+Constrained endpoints SHOULD implement cipher suite 0 or cipher suite 2.
 Implementations only need to implement the algorithms needed for their supported methods.
-For many constrained IoT devices it is problematic to support more than one cipher suites, so some deployments with P-256 may not support the mandatory cipher suite.
-This is not a problem for local deployments.

 The HMAC algorithm HMAC 256/64 (HMAC w/ SHA-256 truncated to 64 bits) SHALL NOT be supported for use in EDHOC.